parappayo/book-notes/99-bottles-of-oop.md

 * Static analysis tools only go so far; can't tell you if your names are meaningful
 * Liskov Substitution Principle also applies to Duck Typed objects
 * OOD is violated when a dependency is injected that does not supply its own behaviour
-* Under OOD conditionals should select for the object with the right behaviour, not select the right behaviour for a given object
+* OOD conditionals should select the object with the right behaviour, not select the right behaviour for a given object; use Factory methods
-* If immutable objects (FP) were free, we'd always choose to use them
+* If immutable objects (FP) were free, we'd always choose to use them because they're so much easier to reason about (threading, caching)
 * Two costs to FP: fixed learning cost (devs), runtime alloc cost
 * Case / switch implies that the conditional remains the same, Else-if does not
 * "Only two hard problems in CS" quote attributed to Phil Karlton
+* "make the change easy, then make the easy change" - Kent Beck

 # Concepts

 * Assignments, Branches, Conditions (ABC) - code metric
 * Concretely Abstract - damage done by extreme DRY
 * Cyclomatic Complexity - execution path count code metric
+* Data Clump - code smell, typically cured with Extract Class
 * Dependency Injection (DI)
 * Dependency Inversion - depend on abstractions rather than concretions
 * Don't Repeat Yourself (DRY)